zarr-experimental/geo-proj/README.md

 Note: The shape of spatial dimensions is obtained directly from the Zarr array metadata once the spatial dimensions are identified.

+## FAQ

+### Why does the "geo:proj" convention allow inheritance from a group to direct child arrays?

+The inheritance model addresses a fundamental pattern in geospatial data organization: multiple arrays (e.g., different bands, variables, or time steps) often share the same coordinate reference system and spatial grid.
+By defining `geo:proj` at the group level, users can:

+1. **Reduce redundancy**: Avoid duplicating identical CRS metadata across multiple arrays
+2. **Ensure consistency**: Guarantee that all related arrays use the same projection definition
+3. **Simplify management**: Update projection metadata in one location rather than across many arrays
+4. **Match common practice**: Align with how geospatial tools like GDAL organize multi-band rasters and how formats like NetCDF/HDF5 structure data

+This pattern is especially valuable for satellite imagery, climate models, and other geospatial datasets where dozens or hundreds of arrays share identical spatial properties.

+### Why does the "geo:proj" convention not support multi-level inheritance (e.g., from a group to grand-child arrays)?

+Limiting inheritance to direct children keeps the convention simple and predictable:

+1. **Clear scope**: Users can immediately understand which arrays inherit projection metadata by looking at the group's direct children
+2. **Avoid ambiguity**: Multi-level inheritance would require complex rules for handling intermediate groups that may or may not define their own projections
+3. **Explicit organization**: Zarr hierarchies can be arbitrarily deep; limiting inheritance to one level encourages intentional data organization
+4. **Implementation simplicity**: Parsers only need to check one level up, not traverse the entire hierarchy

+If nested groups need the same projection, users can either:
+- Define `geo:proj` at each group level where needed (e.g. multlscale datasets)
+- Restructure their hierarchy to keep related arrays as direct children of a common parent

+### Why does the "geo:proj" convention support child arrays overriding parent group "geo:proj" definitions?

+Array-level overrides provide necessary flexibility for real-world use cases:

+1. **Subsets and crops**: An array might represent a spatial subset with different bounds or transform than the group default
+2. **Multi-resolution data**: Different resolution arrays may have different transforms while sharing the same CRS code
+3. **Legacy data migration**: When importing data, some arrays might have unique projection properties that need preservation

+Without override capability, users would be forced to create separate groups for each variation, leading to unnecessarily fragmented hierarchies.

+### Why does the "geo:proj" convention support partial overrides?

+Partial inheritance (where arrays can override specific fields while inheriting others) provides fine-grained control:

+1. **Field independence**: Different fields serve different purposes - an array might share the `code` but have a unique `transform` or `bbox`
+2. **Common scenarios**:
+   - Multiple arrays in the same CRS (`code`) but with different spatial extents (`bbox`)
+   - Arrays with identical transforms but different bounding boxes
+   - Subsampled data sharing the CRS but with modified transform coefficients
+3. **Efficiency**: Users only specify what's different, reducing verbosity and maintenance burden
+4. **Backward compatibility**: New optional fields can be added without requiring full redefinition

+This design follows the principle of "declare what's different, inherit what's common," making the convention more practical for real geospatial workflows.

 ## Acknowledgements

 The template is based on the [STAC extensions template](https://github.com/stac-extensions/template/blob/main/README.md).